Superluminal Wave Activation at Relativistic Magnetized Shocks

-Theory for cold pair-plasmas (Section~\ref{sec:activation}) and 1D-PIC simulations (Section~\ref{sec:simulations}) demonstrate the validity of the wave generation mechanism discussed by \citet{Thompson2022}.
-Future studies have to evaluate several aspects of this mechanisms, like efficiency of wave activation for varying upstream flow properties.
+Theory for cold pair plasmas (Section~\ref{sec:activation}) and 1D PIC simulations of linear, low-amplitude, seed perturbations (Section~\ref{sec:simulations}) demonstrate the validity of the wave generation mechanism discussed by \citet{Thompson2022}.
+Future studies have to evaluate several aspects of this mechanism, like efficiency of wave activation for varying upstream flow properties.
+The activation criterion discussed in this letter applies to Alfvénically polarized, nonpropagating magnetic shear fluctuations that are advected into the shock.
 Generalizing to 2D/3D will give crucial insights.
-Fluctuations at the shock could result in oblique superluminal modes ($k_\perp\neq 0$) downstream of the shock.
-Turbulence fluctuations on scales of the propagating downstream modes could play an important observational role \citep{Thompson2022}.
+If the upstream fluctuations were propagating AWs with finite $k_\parallel$, the associated electric fields could affect the mode matching across the shock and add resonant interactions with the shock structure.
+The activation condition derived here should therefore be viewed as the nonpropagating limit and a conservative threshold for more general upstream conditions.
+Fluctuations at the shock could result in oblique superluminal modes ($k_\parallel\neq 0$) downstream of the shock.
+Turbulence fluctuations on scales of the downstream-propagating modes could play an important observational role \citep{Thompson2022}.
 Density blobs or magnetic structures could scatter activated superluminal modes and thereby change the properties measured in the observer frame.
 The coupling between shock-generated (superluminal) plasma waves and downstream turbulence requires numerical and theoretical investigation.

 \citet{Plotnikov2019} and \citet{Sironi2021} analyzed kinetic plasma simulations of shock maser emission.
 This coherent process generates radiation, possibly at FRB frequencies.
 However, its efficiency decreases for increasing magnetization and depends on upstream conditions like temperature \citep{Babul2020,Vanthieghem2025a}.
 Future parameter scans of the wave activation mechanism discussed in this work will evaluate the simultaneous occurrence of synchrotron maser emission and mode activation.
 In the transition from mild ($\sigma\approx 1$) to strong magnetizations, wave activation at the shock may alleviate the efficiency constraints of precursor emission \citep{Thompson2022}.